csikosarpad/reactlearn/README.md

 # reactlearn

-Task2:
-Evaluation criteria:
+Taks2 (Webpack lecture)
+Create package.json file and install React, Redux, React-Redux, React-Router, Jest.
+Install and configure webpack & babel to get build artifact by running npm command

+Set DEV and PROD build configuration.
+Use env variables, dev server, optimizations for PROD build Set up testing.
+You should have test command in your package.json file, which will run your future tests.
+Don’t use React boilerplate for this task.

-( each mark includes previous mark criteria )
+Evaluation criteria: ( each mark includes previous mark criteria )

-2 3 4 5

-- Installed React, Redux,
+- Installed React, Redux,React-Redux, React-Router, Jest

-React-Redux, React-
+- Configured webpack

-Router, Jest Configured webpack Configured babel Configured tests script Have dev and prod build commands(use evn variables)
+- Configured babel, Configured tests script
+- Have dev and prod build commands(use evn variables)